CONFLICT FLUENCY:

 3

-These deep-dive training sessions explore conflict from multiple angles and center on cultivating your mindset and approach as a catalyst for constructive change.
-The sessions function as a highly interactive laboratory for experimentation, with each participant contributing real-world material from their own experience.
+These deep-dive sessions explore conflict from multiple angles and center on cultivating your mindset and approach as a catalyst for constructive change.
+The sessions function as a highly interactive laboratory for experimentation and capacity-building, with each participant contributing real-world material from their own leadership context.
 Readings and short assignments prepare you for each session.

 WEEKLY PRACTICE PROMPTS